-The Executive Chair, Mr Michael Boyd, is not an independent Director as he is currently employed in an executive capacity by the Company.
+The Non-Executive Chair, Mr Michael Boyd, is not an independent Director as he is currently a substantial shareholder of the Company and was an Executive Director within the last 3 years.
 The Board believes that Mr Michael Boyd is the most appropriate person for the position of Chair because of his expertise and his in-depth knowledge of the Company and the industry and markets in which it operates.